Red and white giant flying squirrel

 The red and white giant flying squirrel (Petaurista alborufus) is a species of rodent in the family Sciuridae.
 It is a very large, dark rufous-red, buff and white flying squirrel found in forests at altitudes of 800-3500 m in mainland China and 1200-3750 m in Taiwan, although the population of the latter island is distinctive and likely better regarded as a separate species, the Taiwan giant flying squirrel (P. lena).
 Additionally, the red and white giant flying squirrel possibly ranges into northeastern South Asia and far northern Mainland Southeast Asia.
 This squirrel has a wide range and is relatively common, and the International Union for Conservation of Nature lists it as being of "least concern".

 They spend their days sleeping in a tree hollow, emerging at night to forage in the trees.
 Their diet consists primarily of nuts and fruits, but also includes leafy vegetation, insects and their larvae.
-Like other flying squirrels, this species can move between trees by gliding (not actually fly like a bat), exceptionally as much as 400 m.
+Like other flying squirrels, this species can move between trees by gliding (not actually flying like a bat), exceptionally as much as 400 m.
 This is achieved by the patagium, skin spread out between its limbs.